 The bedrock often overlies softer lenses of clay shale and these huge weathered slabs contain ammonites and worn corals from the Ob Lusa Coral Bed.
 Loose slabs can be opened up with the mallet and often huge bivalves are exposed.
 Do not hack into the main bedrock – it is neither necessary, nor allowed.

 The rocks here are Jurassic in age, being about 192myrs old.
 The rocks at Breakish are from the Pleinsbachian Stage of the Lower Jurassic.
 The clay shale and harder limestones are visible over most of the foreshore.
-The clay shale is part of the Pabbay Shale Formation and corresponds to the Ob Lusa Coral Bed.
+The clay shale is part of the Pabay Shale Formation from the LIas Group and correspond to the Ob Lusa Coral Bed.

 There is good all round visibility to help see incoming tides.
 In addition, there is no need to wander too low into the slippery weed-covered rock territory.